 Its vintage, clubby feel makes it one of the best seafood restaurants in America if you prefer dining in a more upscale setting with live music.
 If you’re short on time, they offer carry-out and delivery services.

 Their steamed Alaskan king crab legs have a rich, buttery texture.
-If you’re not in the mood for crab, they offer fresh fish, poke bowls, sushi, and steak.
+If you’re not in the mood for crab, they offer fresh fish, poke bowls, sushi, steak, and fresh oysters.

 They also have a kid’s menu offering broiled lobster tail, fish & chips, and fried shrimp.